balinth0rvath/CarND-Traffic-Sign-Classifier/writeup.md

  #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-I couldn't test if the images appears well in the workspace writeup.md.
+I couldn't test if the images appear well in the workspace writeup.md.
 I have made a copy of it in my repo, it is recommended to check the writeup there:

 https://github.com/windmip/CarND-Traffic-Sign-Classifier/blob/master/writeup.md